yonglhe/terraform-azurerm-avm-res-network-privatelinkservice/README.md

 ### <a name="input_load_balancer_frontend_ip_configuration_ids"></a> [load\_balancer\_frontend\_ip\_configuration\_ids](#input\_load\_balancer\_frontend\_ip\_configuration\_ids)

 Description: (Optional) One Load Balancer Frontend IP Configuration IDs associated with the Private Link Service (ONLY ONE, more are not supported).
+The variable type is still a list but it only accepts one.
-The variable type is still a list but it only accepts one."
+*(for creating the load balancer outside the module) - load\_balancer\_frontend\_ip\_configuration\_ids.

 Type: `list(string)`